 1.2.080 Fairness – All licence holders shall, in whatever capacity, participate in cycling races in a sporting and fair manner.
 They shall look to contribute fairly to the sporting success of the race.

 1.3.047 Affiliated Clothing – Riders for the club shall wear uniform clothing complying exactly with that described in the notification referred to in article 1.3.046.
-Unless specifically provided for, no rider shall be permitted to ride in the colours of any association or company other than those of the club given on his licence.
+Unless specifically provided for, no rider shall be permitted to ride in the colours of any association or company other than those of the club given on their licence.

 1.1.048-50 Race Officials – Commissaires, individually and/or in a panel, shall direct the sporting aspects of cycling events and ensure that the event is conducted according to the regulations.
-They shall, in particular, ensure that the rules specific to a race, how it is conducted and all technical provisions relating thereto comply strictly with the applicable provisions of the regulations.
+They shall, in particular, ensure that the rules specific to a race, how it is conducted, and all technical provisions relating thereto comply strictly with the applicable provisions of the regulations.
 Commissaires shall record breaches of the rules and pronounce the foreseen penalties, … and (1.1.049) shall apply and/or confirm the penalties imposed.
 (1.1.050) Each commissaire shall act neutrally and independently.
 They may in no way be involved in the organization of the race.
-They shall immediately decline his appointment if they know of any aspect that could doubt their neutrality.
+They shall immediately decline their appointment if they know of any aspect that could doubt their neutrality.

 1.2.129 Rule Enforcement – Moreover, each of the commissaires shall be individually entitled to take the following measures: